 Sec.
-2-36.
-Powers and Duties.
+2-36. - Powers and Duties.

-- 36.1 The County Purchasing Agent shall, subject to the provisions of this article and applicable provisions of State law: - (a) As required by County agencies, purchase supplies, materials, equipment, and contractual services in amounts or estimated amounts of one hundred thousand dollars (\$100,000.00) or less unless otherwise provided in this article. - (b) Negotiate contracts for special services and, on behalf of the County, execute such contracts in amounts of one hundred thousand dollars (\$100,000.00) or less.
-Contracts negotiated for amounts in excess of one hundred thousand dollars (\$100,000.00) shall be submitted for approval and award to the Board of Supervisors. - (c) Pursuant to the procedures specified in this article, coordinate purchases for supplies, materials, equipment, and contractual services in amounts exceeding one hundred thousand dollars (\$100,000.00). - (d) Coordinate the transfer of surplus property between agencies. - (e) Use standard specifications wherever they are applicable to purchase orders and contracts. - (f) Exchange, trade-in or sell those supplies, materials and equipment which are surplus, obsolete or unused and which are found by the Board of Supervisors or the Purchasing Agent, as applicable, not to be required for public use; provided, however, that said actions are in accordance with all applicable provisions of federal, state, and local laws. - (g) Develop, with the approval of the County Counsel as to legal sufficiency, standard forms and conditions of invitations to bid and purchase orders and contracts for use by County agencies as well as the development of other forms required in carrying out the provisions of this article; and amend or eliminate any such forms. - (h) Execute purchase orders. - (i) Monitor County purchasing activities for compliance with procedural regulations and assist agencies in proceeding in the proper manner when correct procedures have not been observed.
-Compliance
+- 36.1 The County Purchasing Agent shall, subject to the provisions of this article and applicable provisions of State law: - (a) As required by County agencies, purchase supplies, materials, equipment, and contractual services in amounts or estimated amounts of twenty-five thousand dollars (\$25,000.00) or less unless otherwise provided in this article. - (b) Negotiate contracts for special services and, on behalf of the County, execute such contracts in amounts of twenty-five thousand dollars (\$25,000.00) or less.
+Contracts negotiated for amounts in excess of twenty-five thousand dollars (\$25,000.00) shall be submitted for approval and award to the Board of Supervisors. - (c) Pursuant to the procedures specified in this article, coordinate purchases for supplies, materials, equipment, and contractual services in amounts exceeding twenty-five thousand dollars (\$25,000.00). - (d) Coordinate the transfer of surplus property between agencies. - (e) Use standard specifications wherever they are applicable to purchase orders and contracts. - (f) Exchange, trade-in or sell those supplies, materials and equipment which are surplus, obsolete or unused and which are found by the Board of Supervisors or the Purchasing Agent, as applicable, not to be required for public use; provided, however, that said actions are in accordance with all applicable provisions of federal, state, and local laws. - (g) Develop, with the approval of the County Counsel as to legal sufficiency, standard forms and conditions of invitations to bid and purchase orders and contracts for use by County agencies as well as the development of other forms required in carrying out the provisions of this article; and amend or eliminate any such forms. - (h) Execute purchase orders. - (i) Monitor County purchasing activities for compliance with procedural regulations and assist agencies in proceeding in the proper manner when correct procedures have not been observed.
+Compliance includes that the Purchasing Agent and Assistant Purchasing Agents shall not participate in procurement activities in which they have a financial or other interest, or accept/solicit gratuities from contractors or potential contractors.
+Disciplinary action shall be administered by the Board of Supervisors.

-- includes the obligation of the Purchasing Agent and Assistant Purchasing Agents to not participate in procurement activities in which they have a financial or other interest, or accept/solicit gratuities from contractors or potential contractors. - (j) Upon request of the Board of Supervisors, and subject to its approval of each transaction, perform all delegable functions in connection with acquisition and disposal of real property, except for County highways as defined in the Streets and Highways Code. - (k) Shall assign to Assistant Purchasing Agents responsibility to assist in the performance of various duties prescribed in this article. - (I) Enter into a Purchasing Agreement with the State Department of General Services for purchases of commodities on behalf of the County of Lake if price is less than what can be obtained in the open market. - (m) For volume purchasing benefits, enter into cooperative agreements with other public agencies for the purchase of supplies, materials, equipment, and contractual services in amounts not exceeding one hundred thousand dollars (\$100,000.00). - (n) Determine, in the procurement of supplies, materials, equipment, and contractual services not exceeding one hundred thousand dollars (\$100,000.00), whether or not a bidder is an irresponsible bidder except for those bids for road construction and/or repair or for the purchase of road heavy equipment, provided however, that a bidder may appeal the determination of the Purchasing Agent to the Board of Supervisors. - (o) Dispose of supplies, materials, and equipment which are obsolete, inoperable, or otherwise have no practical resale value.
+- (j) Upon request of the Board of Supervisors, and subject to its approval of each transaction, perform all delegable functions in connection with acquisition and disposal of real property, except real property used for highway purposes. - (k) Shall assign to Assistant Purchasing Agents responsibility to assist in the performance of various duties prescribed in this article. - (1) Enter into a Purchasing Agreement with the State Department of General Services for purchases of commodities on behalf of the County of Lake if price is less than what can be obtained in the open market. - (m) For volume purchasing benefits, enter into cooperative agreements with other public agencies for the purchase of supplies, materials, equipment, and contractual services in amounts not exceeding twenty-five thousand dollars (\$25,000.00). - (n) Determine, in the procurement of supplies, materials, equipment, and contractual services not exceeding twenty-five thousand dollars (\$25,000.00), whether or not a bidder is an irresponsible bidder except for those bids for road construction and/or repair or for the purchase of Road Department heavy equipment, provided however, that a bidder may appeal the determination of the Purchasing Agent to the Board of Supervisors. - (o) Dispose of supplies, materials, and equipment which are obsolete, inoperable, or otherwise have no practical resale value.

 Sec.
-2-37.
-Delegation of Authority and Unlawful Purchases.
+2-37. - Delegation of Authority and Unlawful Purchases.